Make National Heart Month your best month ever

 It’s heartbreaking that so many of these deaths could have been prevented.
 So to me, spreading the word on prevention is imperative.

 The CDC has left no word-spreading tactic unused.
-That includes “tweets” to pass along on Twitter, and emails already written for you.
+That includes “tweets” to share on Twitter and other shareable media already written for you.
 Send them to people you want to share the heart-health message with.

 National Heart Month also includes great ideas like organizing and leading a 20-minute group walk around your office at lunchtime.
 They even provide you with heart healthy information to share with your coworkers.